Iranian Journal of War and Public Health

 Rights and permissions

-Abstract (40 Views)
+Abstract (822 Views)

-Aims: This study explored and proposed architectural design strategies for rehabilitation centers serving individuals affected by war-related Post-Traumatic Stress Disorder in Iran.
+Aims: This study explored and proposed architectural design strategies for rehabilitation centers serving individuals affected by war-related post-traumatic stress disorder in Iran.

-.Survey results highlighted the high importance placed on elements like natural lighting, calming color schemes, sound insulation, ergonomic furnishings, and spatial arrangements that balance privacy with social interaction.
+Findings: There was a consistent emphasis on trauma-informed design principles, such as predictability, privacy, and sensory modulation, as critical components in reducing anxiety and fostering emotional regulation.
+Case studies of exemplary facilities worldwide demonstrated the success of incorporating natural light, views of nature, flexible layouts, and quiet zones in post-traumatic stress disorder-centered spaces.
+The high importance placed on elements, such as natural lighting, calming color schemes, sound insulation, ergonomic furnishings, and spatial arrangements that balance privacy with social interaction, was highlighted.
 These findings were triangulated with feedback from mental health professionals and architects, resulting in a set of evidence-based design guidelines tailored to the cultural and socio-economic context of Iranian rehabilitation settings.

 Keywords: